argoproj/argo-events/docs/quickstart.md

 $ kubectl get sensors -n default
 ```

-Verify that the job associated with this sensor was run
+Verify that the signal microservice is listening for signals and the sensor is active.
 ```
+$ kubectl logs signal-webhook-xxx -f
-$ kubectl get jobs -n default
+$ kubectl get sensor webhook-example -n default -o yaml
 ```

+## 10. Trigger the webhook & corresponding Argo workflow
+Trigger the webhook using [Postman](https://www.getpostman.com/) or curl by send a POST request to the webhook service.

 Verify that the Argo workflow was run when the trigger was executed.
 ```